Gaia spacecraft end of observations

 Track where Gaia is in the sky with the Gaia ephemeris service (Use the FOV Public tab)

-Find full details on how to observe Gaia from the ground, along with the schedule from this page.
+Find full details on how to observe Gaia from the ground, along with the schedule from the page:

 Gaia's expected attitude profile following the end of Gaia science observations on 15 January 2025.
 The planned timing may still change.
 Credits: ESA/Gaia/DPAC - CC BY-SA 3.0 IGO.
 Acknowledgements: Gaia Flight Operations Team.